Top-ranked Sabalenka ends Vancouver's Rebecca Marino's run at National Bank Open | CBC Sports

 Top-ranked Sabalenka ends Vancouver's Rebecca Marino's run at National Bank Open

-Canadian will compete in the doubles portion of the tournament with Leylah Annie Fernandez
+Canadian Rebecca Marino came into the National Bank Open ready to fight.

+The 30-year-old wild-card entry from Vancouver knew she had a chance to stun fans and opponents alike in Montreal — and she did.

-Canadian Rebecca Marino's stunning run at the National Bank Open in Montreal came to an end Thursday with a 6-1, 6-3 loss to No. 1 seed Aryna Sabalenka of Belarus.
+Marino, ranked 220th in the world, upset No. 16 seed Madison Keys and Spain's Paula Badosa, the world No. 31, to make it into the round of 16.
+Her remarkable run came to an end Thursday with a third-round 6-1, 6-3 loss to No. 1 seed Aryna Sabalenka of Belarus.

-The wild card entry from Vancouver fell behind early, with Sabalenka, the world No. 3, saving four break points to cruise to a 5-0 lead in the first set.

-Marino came out strong in the second set with a pair of aces and held her serve through the first six games of the set, but struggled with break points, going 0-for-5 across the 59-minute match.
+"It didn't matter who I was going to play.
+I just wanted to leave it all on the court and give it my best shot," Marino told reporters after the loss.
+"In my heart, I feel like I belong with these players, I belong at this level.
+And I feel the results demonstrated that.
+I'm glad I got to show everyone how I play."

+High-level tennis isn't new to the Canadian.
+She had a career-high No. 38 WTA ranking back in 2011, but stepped away from the sport for nearly five years to deal with depression.

 WATCH | Marino's run at National Bank Open ends after loss to Sabalenka: